superfly/fly/examples/graphql-stitching/README.md

 This is a demonstration of using Fly to build an app that fetches data from GitHub and _quickly_ stitches in additional insights.

 Specifically, the user picks a repository.
-The app fetches issues in that repository through GitHub's API, evaluates the prevailing sentiment of each issue using a natural language processing algorithm, and then displays the combined results graphically.
+The app fetches the last 50 issues in the repository through GitHub's API, evaluates the prevailing sentiment of each issue using a natural language processing algorithm, and then displays the combined results graphically.

+Alternatively, you can make your own custom POST requests to `/custom` just like you would to `https://api.github.com/graphql` and sentiment will be added to _all_ issues in the response.

 ## What does it demonstrate?